lue-bird/elm-state-interface-experimental/README.md

 the state will take on the values: `1 → 2 → 2 → 4`.
 What will have been printed to the console?

 Done?
 Here's the solution
-  - `state → 1`: we had no prior interface, so the `Web.Console.log "odd"` is a new addition. `odd` is printed
+  - `state → 1`: we had no prior interface, so the `Web.consoleLog "odd"` is a new addition. `odd` is printed
-  - `state → 2`: our prior interface had `Web.Console.log "odd"` which is not part of the new one.
+  - `state → 2`: our prior interface had `Web.consoleLog "odd"` which is not part of the new one.
-    But there's a new additional interface: `Web.Console.log "even"`. `even` is printed
+    But there's a new additional interface: `Web.consoleLog "even"`. `even` is printed
-  - `state → 2`: our prior interface had `Web.Console.log "even"` which is also part of the new one.
+  - `state → 2`: our prior interface had `Web.consoleLog "even"` which is also part of the new one.
 Nothing is printed
-  - `state → 4`: our prior interface had `Web.Console.log "even"` which is also part of the new one.
+  - `state → 4`: our prior interface had `Web.consoleLog "even"` which is also part of the new one.
 Nothing is printed

 So in the end, the app will have printed
 ```